starthq/search/README.md

   - The provider definition is an object with the search attribute, which contains an array of objects, each with its own type.
 Supported type values include `message`, `file`, `contact`, `event`, `organization`, `image`, `audio`, `video`, `answer`& `link`.
 This allows you to return more than one set of results of the same type per app.
   - In addition to `type`, the following attributes are required: `query` determines the URL to query to generate the search results with `{{term}}` being the placeholder for the search query; `name`, `link` and `description` are used to extract the attributes that make up an individual search result.
+  - the `translate` attribute depends on the type of data being parsed: use `parseHTML(response)` for HTML and `parseJSON(response)` for JSON
-  - Each of the result attributes consists of two parts: a CSS selector which lists the elements & an expression, which is used to to extract a string from each of the elements returned by the selector.
+  - Each of the result attributes consists of two parts: a CSS selector which lists the elements & an expression, which is used to extract a string from each of the elements returned by the selector.

 To get started:

-  - Sign into StartHQ, in your launcher, click the cog icon in the upper right on the navbar to go into edit mode.
+  - In your launcher, click the cog icon (<i class="fa fa-fw fa-cog"></i>) in the upper right on the navbar to go into edit mode.
-  - Click the cog icon on the tile of the app you want to add search support for (add the app as you would normally if it's not already in the launcher).
+  - Click the cog icon on the tile of the app you want to add search support for; add the app as you would normally if it's not already in the launcher.
   - Click the Develop tab & paste the code above into it.
   - Click Save, then click the cog in the navbar to save your configuration.
   - Type a search query: you should now see results from GitHub appear in the list.
+If you already had GitHub in your launcher, the results will be duplicated.

 You can use this as a starting point for your own provider.
 For more info, check out the detailed instructions below.